rust-lang/cargo/src/doc/src/reference/semver.md

 * Adding `repr(transparent)` to a default representation struct or enum.
   See [repr-transparent-add](#repr-transparent-add).

-Nominal types that use the [`repr` attribute] can be said to have an alignment and layout that is defined in some way that code may make some assumptions about that may break as a result of changing that type.
+Types that use the [`repr` attribute] can be said to have an alignment and layout that is defined in some way that code may make some assumptions about that may break as a result of changing that type.

+In some cases, types with a `repr` attribute may not have an alignment, layout, or size that is well-defined.
+In these cases, it may be safe to make changes to the types, though care should be exercised.
+For example, types with private fields that do not otherwise document their alignment, layout, or size guarantees cannot be relied upon by external crates since the public API does not fully define the alignment, layout, or size of the type.

+A common example where a type with *private* fields is well-defined is a type with a single private field with a generic type, using `repr(transparent)`, and the prose of the documentation discusses that it is transparent to the generic type.
+For example, see [`UnsafeCell`].

-Some examples of a breaking change are:
+Some examples of breaking changes are:

 * Adding `repr(packed)` to a struct or union.
   See [repr-packed-add](#repr-packed-add).